 Here is the result of running that command on my computer.
 You should see similar results.

 There may be several paths listed but there are two main paths you should use, they are:

 Use the first path if you want the module to be available for a specific user.
 Use the second path to make the module available for all users.

 So, what are the other paths for?

 The path below is reserved for modules that ship with Windows.
-Microsoft recommends to not use this location.
+Microsoft recommends not using this location.

 You can also add your own paths but unless you have a specific need then just stick with the two I listed.

 If you see other paths listed in your environment variable it may be from programs that you have installed.
 Some programs will install PowerShell commands and automatically add those to the variable.

 Now that we know where to put new modules let’s move to step 2.